srg-ics-uplb/SaanTayoKakain/README.md

 SaanTayoKakain
 ==============
-Android app which suggests where you will eat in Los Banos Laguna Philippines.
+Android app which suggests where you will eat in Los Banos Laguna, Philippines.